GabeScott/standard-works-vault/General Conference/1977 April - A Thousand Witnesses.md

 # A Thousand Witnesses

-*By James M. Paramore - Of the First Quorum of the Seventy*
+By Elder James M. Paramore - *Of the First Quorum of the Seventy*

 *Given in the April session of the 1977 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1977/04/a-thousand-witnesses?lang=eng)

-My brothers and sisters—yes I am nervous, but there are two sisters listening tonight: my sweetheart and my mother out in Sandy.
+My brothers and sisters—yes I am nervous, but there *are* two sisters listening tonight: my sweetheart and my mother out in Sandy.
 I am grateful beyond almost all power of expression to tell you what a thrill and an honor it is to be here tonight with you.

 I love the prophet.
 Unlike most of you, I have spent four years of my life by his side, and another three years with President Benson; and I have spent every Thursday in the temple with the Council of the Twelve Apostles.
 I want to leave you my testimony tonight that our Heavenly Father directs this work.